-ALL-SUCCESS HINDU TALISMAN
+THE ALL-SUCCESS HINDU TALISMAN

-or The Sarvajayah Talisman-a wonderful combination of a dozen rare Daibic roots, each one endowed with occult powers of bestowing success, honour, victory and all-round protection.
+THE ALL-SUCCESS HINDU TALISMAN or The Sarvajayah Talisman-a wonderful combination of a dozen rare Daibic roots, each one endowed with occult powers of bestowing success, honour, victory and all-round protection.
 In vogue amongst the ancient Hindu Kings.
-Only one of these Daibic roots kept on the person is potent enough to ensure success, etc. Imagine the effect of a dozen!
+Only one of these Daibic roots kept on the person is potent enough to ensure success, etc. Imagine the effect of a dozen !
 All aristocrats ought to keep one such talisman and magical charm all through life.
-The ancient Indian sages deserve the honour of this price-less invention.
-Price of each talisman 5/-only.
+The ancient Indian sages deserve the honour of this pricelessinvention.
+Price of each talisman 5/- only.
 Three for 12/-.
-Special Preparations for aristocratic weer.
-Encased in beautiful Gold Lockets set with pearls, etc., 21 10s.
-In superior Gold Shield design, with monogram of wearer, £3.
-In Super-excellent Design, set with emeralds, rubies, etc., £4 each.
-Superbly set with diamonds, rubies, emeralds, etc., £5 each.
+Spectru.
+Preparations for aristocratic wear.
+Encased in beautiful Gold Cases, 15/- each.
+In beautiful Gold Lockets set with pearls, etc., \$1 108.
+In superior Gold Shield design, with monogram of wearer, \$23.
+In Super-excellent Design, set with emeralds, rubies, etc., \$4 each.
+Superbly set with diamonds, rubies, emeralds, etc., \$5 each.
 Remit to THE ALL-INDIA OCCULT HOUSE (O.R.), DACCA, INDIA.
 3rd Edition now ready.